affinidi/affinidi-tdk-dotnet/src/Packages/AffinidiTdk.AuthProvider/README.md

 ## Features

 - **JWT Validation**: Validate JWT tokens with a public key fetched from the API Gateway.
-- **Project Scoped Tokens**: Fetch project-scoped tokens to interact with secure resources.
+- **Project Scoped Tokens**: Fetch project-scoped tokens to interact with Affinidi services.

 ## Installation